alcover/buffet/README.md

 If *buf* was the last reference to owned data, the data is released.

 Returns *true* and zeroes-out *buf* into an empty *SSO* if all good.
+Returns *true* also on double-free or aliasing.
-Returns *false* if not.
+Returns *false* otherwise.
 E.g when *buf* is owning data with live views.

 ```C
 char text[] = "Le grand orchestre";